 1. Introduction to Education.
-A study of school practice and management, dealing especially with types of lessons, daily programs, discipline, school sanitation, and kindred topics.
+A study of school practice and management, dealing especially with types of lessons, organization and the functions and principles of education.
 Three credits; autumn; M. W. F., 8:55.

-2. Principles of Education.
-A study of the underlying principles of education.
-Three credits; winter; M. W. F., 8:55.
+3. Principles of Education.
+A study of the underlying principles of Christian education.
+Three credits; spring.